Visitors to our websites

 - let you have a copy of the information in an intelligible form.

-To make a request to Outsourced Media for any personal information we may hold you need to put the request in writing addressing it to our Information Governance department, or writing to the address provided below.
+To make a request to The Digital Customer for any personal information we may hold you need to put the request in writing addressing it to our Information Governance department, or writing to the address provided below.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.